• Skip to main content

 The purpose of a budget is to first decide where you plan to spend/save money and then, see if you followed through on your plan.

-Are you underbudget?
-Are you overbudget?
+Are you under budget?
+Are you over budget?
 Specifically, are you making progress to your life’s vision?

-That is the purpose of a budget.
+That is the role of a budget.

 It is a guide for your money.
 Like we have said many times before you can manage your money or have your money manage you.